bbeeken/PDIMCPServer/README.md

 Generate a simple per-day report of sales and transaction totals.
 Call `POST /daily_report` with `start_date` and `end_date` like the other tools.

+### `peak_hours`

+Return the hours of the day with the greatest sales totals.
+Supports optional `site_id` filtering and limiting the number of results.

+### `sales_anomalies`

+Highlight dates where total sales deviate from the average by a configurable number of standard deviations.

+### `product_velocity`

+List the fastest selling items ranked by quantity.
+You can filter by `site_id` and control how many items are returned.

+### `low_movement`

+Identify slow-moving items whose quantity sold is below a given threshold.

 ## Installation

 1. Clone the repository: